shantamcbain/comserv2/Comserv/root/Documentation/documentation_system.md

    - Note the last updated date in the metadata
    - Archive or clearly mark deprecated documentation

+6. **Configuration Management**
+   - Update the documentation_config.json file when adding or moving documentation
+   - Ensure all paths in the configuration file are correct
+   - Test documentation visibility after configuration changes

 ## Adding New Documentation

 To add new documentation to the system: